Exporting event data to Sophos Central

 SLS is licensed per device.
 However, your Sophos Central Devices view and license count won't reflect your SLS instances.
 You also won't see your SLS devices in Server Protection.
 This is because SLS can send detection details and alerts to, but isn't managed by, Sophos Central.

 This is an optional configuration.
-You can still choose not to send data to Sophos Central and output SLS alert data to another destination.
+You can still choose not to send data to Sophos Central and output SLS data to another destination.

 Prerequisites